jamcunha/expense-tracker-api/README.md

     title
     amount,
     date,
-    category, // add an FK or let user have it's own categories user, // add user as a FK
+    category, // add an FK
+    user, // add user as a FK
 }
 ```

 ```
-Categories {
-    Grocery,
-    Rent,
-    Utilities,
-    Entertainment,
-    Other,
-}

-// explore this way
 Categories {
     name,
     user, // add user as FK